Atlas Technical Consultants (NASDAQ:ATCX) Releases FY 2021 Earnings Guidance

-Atlas Technical Consultants (NASDAQ:ATCX) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided EPS guidance of – for the period.
-The company issued revenue guidance of $520 million-$540 million, compared to the consensus revenue estimate of $511.91 million.
+Atlas Technical Consultants (NASDAQ:ATCX) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $- for the period.
+The company issued revenue guidance of $520 million-540 million, compared to the consensus revenue estimate of $511.91 million.

-Atlas Technical Consultants (NASDAQ:ATCX) last released its quarterly earnings results on Sunday, May 16th.
-The company reported $0.69 earnings per share for the quarter, topping the consensus estimate of ($0.35) by $1.04.
-The business had revenue of $123.27 million for the quarter, compared to analysts’ expectations of $119.20 million.
+Atlas Technical Consultants (NASDAQ:ATCX) last issued its quarterly earnings data on Sunday, May 16th.
+The company reported $0.69 EPS for the quarter, topping analysts’ consensus estimates of ($0.35) by $1.04.
 Atlas Technical Consultants had a net margin of 0.98% and a negative return on equity of 18.02%.
-Sell-side analysts predict that Atlas Technical Consultants will post 0.75 earnings per share for the current year.
+The firm had revenue of $123.27 million for the quarter, compared to analyst estimates of $119.20 million.
+As a group, equities analysts anticipate that Atlas Technical Consultants will post 0.75 EPS for the current fiscal year.

-In other news, major shareholder Bluecrest Capital Management L sold 195,000 shares of the company’s stock in a transaction dated Thursday, March 18th.
+In related news, major shareholder Bluecrest Capital Management L sold 195,000 shares of the stock in a transaction that occurred on Thursday, March 18th.
 The shares were sold at an average price of $10.46, for a total value of $2,039,700.00.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, insider John Alex Mollere sold 10,926 shares of the stock in a transaction dated Wednesday, May 26th.
-The stock was sold at an average price of $11.16, for a total transaction of $121,934.16.
-Following the completion of the transaction, the insider now owns 13,650 shares of the company’s stock, valued at $152,334.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, insider John Alex Mollere sold 10,926 shares of the stock in a transaction that occurred on Wednesday, May 26th.
+The shares were sold at an average price of $11.16, for a total transaction of $121,934.16.
+Following the completion of the sale, the insider now owns 13,650 shares in the company, valued at $152,334.
 The disclosure for this sale can be found here.
-Company insiders own 10.77% of the company’s stock.
+Corporate insiders own 18.30% of the company’s stock.

 Atlas Technical Consultants, Inc provides professional testing, inspection, engineering, environmental, and program management and consulting services in the United States.
 The company provides a range of technical services, helping its clients test, inspect, plan, design, certify, and manage various projects across various end markets.